cucapra/pollen/README.md

 #### Calyx

-Follow these [instructions](https://docs.calyxir.org/) to install calyx.
-You must complete the [first](https://docs.calyxir.org/#installing-from-source-to-use-and-extend-calyx) and [third](https://docs.calyxir.org/#installing-the-command-line-driver) sections, installing calyx from source, but feel free to skip the second section.
-Then, from the root of the calyx repository, install the calyx interpreter by running
+Follow these [instructions](https://docs.calyxir.org/) to install Calyx.
+You must complete the [first](https://docs.calyxir.org/#installing-from-source-to-use-and-extend-calyx) and [third](https://docs.calyxir.org/#installing-the-command-line-driver) sections, installing Calyx from source, but feel free to skip the second section.
+Then, from the root of the Calyx repository, install the Calyx interpreter by running
 ```
 cargo build -p interp
 ```